Disclosure: Places marked with an * (asterisk) in this post relate to advertising in the form of a previous paid

-Wales is a wonderful place for a weekend break with an incredible amount of history, culture and beautiful scenery crammed into a country smaller than the state of New Jersey.
-In this post you’ll find 7 destinations in Wales for an overnight stay, including some insight from UK-based travel bloggers who’ve enjoyed them too.
+Wales is a wonderful destination for a weekend break with a vast amount of history, culture and beautiful scenery crammed into a country smaller than the US state of New Jersey.
+In this post you’ll find 7 destinations in Wales for an overnight stay, including some insight from UK-based travel bloggers who’ve enjoyed them too…

 For a weekend thick with beaches, great people, fascinating culture and incredible food, South West Wales delivers!
 Last year, I followed in the footsteps of Dylan Thomas – poet, playwright, author – visiting the places that inspired his genius.
 From Thomas’ home town of Laugharne to the cockle-shell bay of Llansteffan beach, I discovered fascinating towns, beautiful landscapes and wonderful people – and all within two days. – Claire, author of Weekend Candy

-This small village in North Newport was once a thriving Roman Fortress under the name of ‘Isca’.
-Stop off in Bar Piazza for a coffee or one of the many characterful pubs like The Ship Inn before exploring the Museum and the Amphitheatre, Barracks and Baths remains.
+This small village in the north of Newport was once a thriving Roman Fortress under the name of ‘Isca’.
+There’s a Museum, Amphitheatre and Barracks remains, all of which are within walking distance of the village where you’ll find gift shops and characterful pubs for lunch or dinner.

-The nearby Newbridge on Usk is a wonderful weekend retreat with a small number of cosy lodges and highly praised riverside Inn serving cream teas and exquisite dinners.
-The Celtic Manor Resort facilities adds to the appeal with a golf course and health spa which is ideal for couples who enjoy a little luxury and relaxation.
+The Newbridge on Usk* (read more) is a charming weekend retreat with cosy lodges and riverside Inn for cream teas and dinners.
+The resort facilities adds to the appeal with a golf course and health spa which is ideal for couples who enjoy a little luxury and relaxation.

 I had an amazing stay in Portmeirion, not least because the whimsical architecture and extensive walking paths satisfied both my curiosity and my inner photography lover.
 It’s a great destination for a weekend break because the surroundings feel magical and it’s easy to explore in two days – Julie, author of A Lady In London